Individual Courses

 Time: 9:00 am – 12:00 pm

-The goal of this course is to provide a basic understanding of the main theoretical constructs underlying the major systemic models of couples and family therapy.
+This course aims to provide a basic understanding of the main theoretical constructs underlying the major systemic models of couples and family therapy.
 Discussion will focus on the definition and application of the major concepts of each theory to systemic practice.
 In addition, the course will provide basic information about intervention strategies specific to couples therapy.
 The course will focus on three areas of systems therapy.
-First, the student will learn how to view the couple or family as a system without losing sight of the fact that individuals compose systems.
+First, the student will learn how to view the couple or family as a system without losing sight of individuals composing systems.
 Secondly, ways of engaging clients and performing the clinical interview will be discussed.
 Thirdly, several approaches to changing systems will be reviewed.
-This review will examine both general approaches to therapy and specific treatment of some of tthe more common relationship problems.
+This review will examine both general approaches to therapy and specific treatment of some of the more common relationship problems.
 The course will also have an experiential exponent.
-This component will examine each participant’s style and approach to marital and family therapy, particularly around joining, engaging and establishing the therapeutic alliance.
+This component will examine each participant’s style and approach to marital and family therapy, particularly around joining, engaging, and establishing the therapeutic alliance.
 It will concentrate on the use of self to accomplish this goal.

 Research in Couple and Family Therapy